outworkers/phantom/README.md

 <a href="#table-of-contents">back to top</a>

-Phantom comes packed with CQL rows asynchronous lazy iterators to help you deal with billions of records. com.websudos.phantom iterators are based on Play iterators with very lightweight integration.
+Phantom comes packed with CQL rows asynchronous lazy iterators to help you deal with billions of records. phantom iterators are based on Play iterators with very lightweight integration.

 The functionality is identical with respect to asynchronous, lazy behaviour and available methods.
 For more on this, see this [Play tutorial](